Claims — March 17, 2026

 Date: March 12, 2026

-The Park Board is requesting permission to install a 42" x 28" sign on the bandstand for the Lakeside Artist Guild Summer Concert Series.
+The Park Board is requesting permission to install a 42" × 28" sign on the bandstand for the Lakeside Artist Guild Summer Concert Series.

 The sign would help identify and promote the concert series held at the bandstand during the summer season.
 These concerts bring live music and community programming to residents and visitors and have become a popular seasonal activity.

 The sign would be mounted in a visible but simple location on the bandstand and installed in a way that does not damage the structure.
-We also want to be cognizant of the bandstand's use during Summerfest, so we are happy to work with the Town on the placement to make sure the sign does not interfere with those activities.
+The Park Board also notes the bandstand's use during Summerfest and is happy to work with the Town on placement to ensure the sign does not interfere with those activities.

-[Image: Photograph of a Cedar Lake Parks and Recreation sign for "Park of the Red Cedars."
-The sign features a shaped top with the Cedar Lake Parks and Recreation logo, a dark brown border, an orange accent stripe, and large bold text reading "PARK OF THE RED CEDARS."
-This illustrates the physical sign style proposed for the bandstand.]
+Attachment — Sign Style Reference (Packet Page 35): Photograph of a Cedar Lake Parks and Recreation park identification sign reading "Park of the Red Cedars."
+The sign features the Cedar Lake Parks and Recreation logo at top, an orange horizontal stripe, and bold dark text.
+This represents the style/construction approach for park signage.

 - The costs of an aggregate amount set forth herein have been made or incurred and were necessary for the 2022A Project or the issuance of the Bonds;